 I will post PowerPoint slides on the course Blackboard for most of the class lectures, and you should print out these slides and bring them to class.
 You will still need to take notes, even if you have the PowerPoint slides.
-I don't really have any lecture notes besides the PowerPoint slides, so if you miss class you'll need to get the additional lecture notes from another student.
+There are no lecture notes besides the PowerPoint slides, so if you miss class you'll need to get the additional lecture notes from another student.